openshift-labs/learn-katacoda/subsystems/container-internals-lab-1/finish.md

 In this course you learned:

 - Containers Are Linux: Userspace libraries interact with the kernel to isolate processes
-- Single Host Toolchain: Includes Docker runtime, Systemd, and Lincontainer
+- Single Host Toolchain: Includes Docker runtime, Systemd, and Libcontainer
 - Multi-Host Toolchain: Includes Kubernetes/OpenShift
 - Typical Architecture: Explains what a production cluster looks like
 - Community Landscape: Explains the basics of the upstream projects and how they are contributing